vmware/vsphere-automation-sdk-python/README.md

 **NOTE:** The SDK also requires OpenSSL 1.0.1+ in order to support TLS1.1 & 1.2

 ##### 1. Typical Installation
 This is the recommended way to install the SDK.
-The installation is done from [PyPi](https://pypi.org/) and [Automation SDK Python Github](https://github.com/vmware/vsphere-automation-sdk-python) repositories.
+The installation is done from [PyPI](https://pypi.org/) and [Automation SDK Python Github](https://github.com/vmware/vsphere-automation-sdk-python) repositories.

-Install/Update latest setuptools from PyPi
+Install/Update latest setuptools from PyPI
 ```cmd
 pip install --upgrade pip setuptools
 ```